-Have you ever clicked on a website which had an intriguing title tag that made you anxious to learn more, only to be stuck waiting for longer than you wanted for the page to load?
-Slow website load times are frustrating for your visitor, to say the least.
-More importantly, search engines know this.
+Have you ever clicked on a website with an intriguing title tag that piqued your interest, only to be forced to wait longer than you wanted for the page to load?
+Slow website load times are, to say the least, inconvenient for your visitors.
+More importantly, search engines are aware of this.

 With this in mind, you should be anxious to shave milliseconds off your site’s load time.
 Here are a few ways to achieve that.

-Never Auto Play a Video – Videos are a great way to add value to your website, give personality to your brand and look good in front of the search engines.
+Videos are a great way to add value to your website, give personality to your brand, and look good in front of search engines.
 However, when your video automatically starts to play when a person lands on your website, you take the risk of annoying them and make the time to load the page longer.
 Instead, create a clear call to action to make visitors want to click that play button.
 This will be less obnoxious and make your web page load faster.

-If you are interested in knowing more about how to make your website load faster, contact us here at Infintech Designs for more help and information.
+If you want to learn more about how to make your website load faster, contact us at Infintech Designs for more assistance and information.